Sunil-Pradhan/javascript-cheatsheet/README.md

 So how do we import that over to `ModuleA.js`?

-So to import variables we use the keyword `import` followed by name of the variable, type `fname’ within curly braces.
+So to import variables we use the keyword `import` followed by name of the variable, type `fname` within curly braces.

 But from where are we importing it?
 From a file called ModuleB.js in the current directory(./)